Rethinking the Farm Bill: Tell Us Where Our Beef Comes From

 Support decentralized processing, aggregation, and distribution that strengthen farmer viability, competition, and access to healthy, locally produced food.

-Expand risk management access for diversified and specialty crop producers largely excluded from the farm safety net so they can stay viable and meet growing demand.
+Ensure diversified and specialty crop producers can access risk management tools so they can stay viable and meet growing demand.

 Protect state authority to set and enforce food, farming, and animal welfare standards that create market opportunity for independent farmers.